xso4/vndb-mirror/data/api-kana.md

                           Otherwise, this matches the `rtype` of any linked visual novel.

+`extlink`           m     Match on external links, see below for details.

 `patch`                   Integer, only accepts the value `1`.

 `freeware`                See `patch`.